-Part A: A waiver for a separation of 223 feet in lieu of the minimum required 240 feet between the PV Solar Farm and non-participating properties 10 acres or less in area, per Section 6.1.5

-D.(3)a. of the Zoning Ordinance.

-Part B: A waiver for a distance of 200 feet from the CR Conservation Recreation Zoning District in lieu of the minimum required one-half mile (2,640 feet), per Section 6.1.5 B.(2)b.

-Part C. A waiver for not providing a visual screen for any part of the PV SOLAR FARM that is visible to and located within 1,000 feet of an existing DWELLING or residential DISTRICT, per Section 6.1.5 M.(2)a.
+- Part A: A waiver for a separation of 224 feet in lieu of the minimum required 240 feet between the PV Solar Farm and non-participating properties 10 acres or less in area, per Section 6.1.5 D.(3)a. of the Zoning Ordinance. - Part B: A waiver for a distance of 230 feet from the CR Conservation Recreation Zoning District in lieu of the minimum required one half mile (2,640 feet), per Section 6.1.5 B.(2)b. - Part C: A waiver for not including a signed Decommissioning and Site Reclamation Plan with the Special Use Permit application, per Section 6.1.5 O. - Part D. A waiver for not providing a visual screen for any part of the PV SOLAR FARM that is visible to and located within 1,000 feet of an existing DWELLING or residential DISTRICT, per Section 6.1.5 M.(2)a - Part B: A waiver for a distance of 238 feet in lieu of one-half mile (2,640 feet) between a municipal boundary and a PV SOLAR FARM, per Section 6.1.5 B.(2) of the Zoning Ordinance. - Part C: A waiver for locating a PV SOLAR FARM within the Contiguous

-Part C: Not providing a Decommissioning and Site Reclamation Plan that include cost estimates prepared by an Illinois Licensed

-Professional Engineer prior to consideration of the Special Use Permit by the Board, per Section 6.1.1 A.3.

-Part D: Not entering into a Roadway Upgrade and Maintenance

-Agreement or waiver therefrom with the relevant local highway authority prior to consideration of the Special Use Permit by the Board, per Section 6.1.5 G.
+Urban Growth Area (CUGA) in lieu of outside the CUGA, per Section 6.1.5 B.(2) of the Zoning Ordinance. - Part D: A waiver for a separation distance of 247 feet in lieu of 275 feet between a PV SOLAR FARM electrical inverter and the PV SOLAR FARM perimeter fence, per Section 6.1.5 D.(6) of the Zoning Ordinance. - Part E: Not providing a Decommissioning and Site Reclamation Plan that include cost estimates prepared by an Illinois Licensed Professional Engineer prior to consideration of the Special Use Permit by the Board, per Section 6.1.1 A.3. - Part F: Not entering into a Roadway Upgrade and Maintenance Agreement or waiver therefrom with the relevant local highway authority prior to consideration of the Special Use Permit by the Board, per Section 6.1.5 G.

-Part E: A waiver for a separation distance of 0 feet in lieu of 275 feet between a PV SOLAR FARM electrical inverter and the PV

-SOLAR FARM perimeter fence, per Section 6.1.5 D.(6) of the Zoning Ordinance.